ChristopherLu/group_website/team/index.md

   tooltip: About our team
 ---

-# {% include icon.html icon="fa-solid fa-users" %}Team
+# {% include icon.html icon="fa-solid fa-users" %}Meet Our Team

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+__Rome wasn’t built in a day — RoMA builds the future of robotics step by step.__

+At RoMA, we are a dedicated team of passionate researchers to advance the frontier of foundation models for next-gen robotics.

 {% include section.html %}

-{% include list.html data="members" component="portrait" filter="role == 'pi'" %}
+{% include list.html data="members" component="portrait" filters="role: pi" %}
-{% include list.html data="members" component="portrait" filter="role != 'pi'" %}
+{% include list.html data="members" component="portrait" filters="role: ^(?!pi$)" %}

-{% include section.html background="images/background.jpg" dark=true %}
+{% include section.html background="images/ucl_east.jpg" dark=true %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
+Do you want to hear more?

 {% include section.html %}

+Please reach out if you are interested in joining.
+We also are happy to support Early Career/postdoc fellowships.

 {% capture content %}

-{% include figure.html image="images/photo.jpg" %}
-{% include figure.html image="images/photo.jpg" %}
-{% include figure.html image="images/photo.jpg" %}

 {% endcapture %}